CalmDownVal/signal/readme.md

 ### Creating a Signal

 To create a signal call the `Signal.create` function.
-You can pass an options object with the following fields:
+You can pass an options object with the following properties:

 - `async: boolean = false`
   controls whether the signal should act with respect to promises returned by